limbonaut/limbo_console/README.md

 func multiply(a: float, b: float) -> void:
     LimboConsole.info("a * b: " + str(a * b))
 ```

+> ℹ For C# support, see the next section.

 The example above adds a command that multiplies two numbers and prints the result (type `multiply 2 4`).
 Additionally, you can specify a name and a description: